India's farmers gather record wheat crop, but cannot move it

 The country-wide lockdown, introduced in late March to stem the spread of the new coronavirus, has led to a labour shortage across rural India, crimping the harvest and preventing the bagging and movement of it.

-The largest crop gathered globally during the pandemic, which is worth more than $26 billion (21.3 billion pounds), according to traders, may serve as a test case for other harvests coming up around the world, including Brazil's main sugarcane and coffee harvests and Southeast Asia's second rice harvests.
+The largest crop gathered globally during the pandemic, which is worth more than $26 billion, according to traders, may serve as a test case for other harvests coming up around the world, including Brazil's main sugarcane and coffee harvests and Southeast Asia's second rice harvests.
 India is the world's second-largest producer and consumer of wheat behind China.

-Graphic: India's wheat harvest expected to top 100 mln tonnes for first time this season,
+Graphic: India's wheat harvest expected to top 100 mln tonnes for first time this season -

 For Sukrampal, the matter is urgent.
 He risks spoiling the whole lot if he does not move his produce within the next few days, before the next round of wet weather, as he struggles to keep the moisture content in the wheat below 13% to 14%.
 Above that, grain is less attractive to buyers and will fetch a lower price.
 If it gets too wet, it will be worthless.